Surrounded by the Sea

 This is because on the quarter moons the sun, moon and earth are at the apex of a triangle.
 When this happens the sun is as far away from being lined with up the moon as possible, and the sun has a neutralizing effect on this gravitational pull.

 A good way to visually understand this would be to go out seven days after the new moon and watch the sun set, when you are looking at the sun on horizon, look directly overhead and you will see a half moon.
 You can see the sun and moon are as far away from being lined up as possible.
 This can also be viewed seven days after a full moon but you would have to see the sun rise.
-So our tidal range here is 6-9ft.
+So our tidal range here is 6 to 9 feet.
 We only have these 10-foot tides a few times a year, neaps are generally around 6-7 foot and spring tides 8-9 foot.

 The other type of tide you could have is a mean tide.
 These are average tides, somewhere in the middle of springs and neaps.
 There are a couple of reasons you might want to know about mean tides.
 Ever look at a nautical chart?
 The first things you notice are numbers all over where the water is.
 These numbers are depths; these depths are measured in mean low water, (MLW) which means on spring low tides there is less water there than the chart is indicating.
 This is important when trying to keep your boat off the bottom.